-Revenue is recognized when there is persuasive evidence that an arrangement exists, delivery has occurred, the price is fixed and determinable, and collection is reasonably assured.
-Multiple-deliverable arrangements, such as license and development agreements, are analyzed to determine whether the deliverables can be separated or whether they must be accounted for as a single unit of accounting.
-When deliverables are separable, consideration received is allocated to the separate units of accounting based on the relative selling price method using management's best estimate of the standalone selling price of deliverables when vendor-specific objective evidence or third-party evidence of selling price is not available.
-Allocated consideration is recognized as revenue upon application of the appropriate revenue recognition principles to each unit.
-When the Company determines that an arrangement should be accounted for as a single unit of accounting, it must determine the period over which the performance obligations will be performed and revenue will be recognized.
+Prior to the adoption of ASC 606, revenue was recognized under ASC 605, Revenue Recognition.
+Under the prior standard, revenue was recognized when there was persuasive evidence that an arrangement existed, delivery had occurred, the price was fixed and determinable, and collection was reasonably assured.
+Multiple-deliverable arrangements, such as license and development agreements, were analyzed to determine whether the deliverables could be separated or whether they must be accounted for as a single unit of accounting.
+When deliverables were separable, consideration received was allocated to the separate units of accounting based on the relative selling price method using management's best estimate of the standalone selling price of deliverables when vendor-specific objective evidence or third-party evidence of selling price was not available.
+Allocated consideration was recognized as revenue upon application of the appropriate revenue recognition principles to each unit.
+When the Company determined that an arrangement should be accounted for as a single unit of accounting, it determined the period over which the performance obligations would be performed and revenue would be recognized.